 If you have Q fever endocarditis, you may need surgery to replace damaged heart valves.

-A Q fever vaccine is available in the United States, but a different vaccine that originated in Australia has been studied more thoroughly.
-You may want to consider vaccination if you're at high risk of developing Q fever complications and you work in an environment that may expose you to the disease.
+A Q fever vaccine is available in the United States.
+A different vaccine that originated in Australia has been studied more thoroughly, but it's not available in the U.S. You may want to consider vaccination if you're at high risk of developing Q fever complications and you work in an environment that may expose you to the disease.